 I started my Invisalign treatment 2/13/2020, which is when I had my initial attachments places and IPR (Interpxoimal Reduction).
 Not everyone will need this, but with my crowding issue the only way to create enough space for my bottom teeth to sit correctly underneath my top bite was to create space in between the teeth.
 I had a numbing cream for this part of the treatment and it was completely painless, but the noise wasn’t the most pleasant.

 For the first two months of treatment, I switched out my trays every two weeks.
-Then for the remainder of my treatment I switched them out weekly, which contributed to my quick progress.
-This was a big reason I wanted to work with Dr. Kirby for my treatment, because in other consultations the doctors wanted 2 weeks with each tray, which added an additional 6 months to my estimated treatment timeline!
+Then for the remainder of my treatment, I switched them out weekly, which contributed to my quick progress.
+This was a big reason I wanted to work with Dr. Kirby for my treatment.
+In other consultations, the doctors wanted 2 weeks with each tray, which added an additional 6 months to my estimated treatment timeline!

 Coronavirus and Invisalign treatment